-Year 1 • Know that we can describe something by comparing it to something else • Know that we can describe the place of something.
-This is called its location. • Know that a compass can describe the location of something relative to the centre point • Know the names of key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop • Know the names of key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather Skill Year 1 of something.
+Knowledge Skill EYFS Know that we can describe something by comparing it to something else Use relative vocabulary such as bigger, smaller, like, dislike Year 1 Know that we can describe the place of something.
 This is called its location.
-Know that a compass can describe the location of something relative to the centre point Know the names of key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Know the names of key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, Use relative vocabulary such as bigger, smaller, like, dislike Year 2 the location of something relative to the centre point Know the names of key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Know the names of key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, Use directional language such as near and far, up and down, left and right, forwards and backwards Use simple compass directions (North, South, East, West) Use aerial photographs and plan perspectives to recognise landmark and basic human and physical features
+Use directional language such as near and far, up and down, left and right, forwards and backwards Year 2 Know that a compass can describe the location of something relative to the centre point Know the names of key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Know the names of key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather Use simple compass directions (North, South, East, West) Use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features Output Description: